Kathy May

 Kathy May Fritz (born June 18, 1956) is an American former professional tennis player.
 She reached three Grand Slam quarterfinals, once at the US Open in 1978 and twice at the French Open in 1977 and 1978.
 She won seven WTA singles titles during her career, and achieved a career-high ranking of world No. 10 in 1977.

 She also competed under the names Kathy May Teacher after her marriage in 1979 to tennis player Brian Teacher, and Kathy May-Paben.
 Her son Taylor Fritz is also a professional tennis player, and he has reached the top 5 on the ATP Tour.
+She is also the Aunt of American real estate executive and civic official Brian Rosenstein.

 Early and personal life

 May was born and grew up in Beverly Hills, California.
 She is the great-granddaughter of David May, founder of The May Department Stores Company (now Macy's).

 In 1979, she married fellow Californian player Brian Teacher, also a top 10 tennis player and the 1980 Australian Open champion; they subsequently divorced.
 She married fireman Donn Paben in 1981 with whom she had two sons, and subsequently divorced.
 She later married Guy Fritz (brother of Harry Fritz), her third husband, and had her third son Taylor Fritz but she and Guy have since divorced.